 According to the government's final reading released Tuesday, the gross domestic product, the broadest measure of the nation's economic activity, grew at an annual rate of only 2.2 percent in the three months ending in September.
 A month ago the estimate was growth of 2.8 percent, and the initial reading in October was more robust growth of 3.5 percent.

 The latest report showed that consumer spending, which accounts for more than two thirds of the nation's economic activity, was much weaker than previously thought.
 Businesses also didn't do as much to build up inventories of goods as in the previous reading.

-The CNN/Opinion Research Corporation poll was conducted September 21-23, with 1,010 adult Americans questioned by telephone.
-The survey's overall sampling error is plus or minus three percentage points.
+The CNN/Opinion Research Corporation poll was conducted December 16-20, with 1,160 adult Americans, including 259 African-Americans and 786 whites, questioned by telephone.
+The survey's overall sampling error is plus or minus 3 percentage points.

 CNN Deputy Political Director Paul Steinhauser contributed to this report.